Bharadwaj-Sathya/Bharadwaj-Sathya/README.md

-- 👋 Hi, I’m @Bharadwaj-Sathya
+- 👋 Hi, I’m @Bharadwaj-Sathya.
-- 👀 I’m interested in DataScience
+- 👀 I’m interested in DataScience.
-- 🌱 I’m currently learning core concepts in Neural Network
+- 🌱 I’m currently learning core concepts in Neural Network.
-- 💞️ I’m looking to collaborate on developing real-time developing project
+- 💞️ I’m looking to collaborate on developing real-time projects.
 - 📫 How to reach me www.bharadwajsathya.com

 <!---